-- Expanding the Market's satellite farmers market locations for produce and flower farmers.
-Farmers markets have continued to recover from the pandemic - Seattle farmers markets reported a 16% annual increase in shoppers in 2022, compared to a 2% growth in other King County farmer markets. - Assigning unused daystall areas for other Pacific Northwest Food Life programming, including special promotions, BIPOC initiatives, pop-ups, or evening events that reinforce farmers and "Meet the Producer." - Preserve and reinforce equitable and sustainable farming practices in the Pacific Northwest by incentivizing vendors and farmers to sign onto a pledge and/ or obtain a sustainability certification. - Throughout these strategies, proactively recruit and highlight BIPOC farmers.
+- Partnering with a farm business incubator to recruit farmers to the Market.
+Viva Farms, for example, is a nonprofit farm incubator and training program operating in Skagit and King counties, that has currently incubated 29 farm businesses.
+44% of which are female-owned.17 - Assigning unused daystall areas for other Pacific Northwest Food Life programming, including special promotions, BIPOC initiatives, pop-ups, or evening events that reinforce farmers and "Meet the Producer." - Preserve and reinforce equitable and sustainable farming practices in the Pacific Northwest by incentivizing vendors and farmers to sign onto a pledge and/ or obtain a sustainability certification. - Throughout these actions, proactively recruit and highlight BIPOC farmers.